AnykeyNL/OCI-AutoScale/README.md

 ## Disclaimer
-This is a personal repositorie.
+This is a personal repository.
 Any code, views or opinions represented here are personal and belong solely to me and do not represent those of people, institutions or organizations that I may or may not be associated with in professional or personal capacity, unless explicitly stated.